 Ashwani Kamal contributed to the etcd-io/etcd repository by enhancing authentication reliability and developer experience in clientv3.
-He addressed a critical bug in Go that ensured user-provided JWT tokens were preserved during retry logic, preventing unnecessary token refreshes and reducing potential authentication failures.
-Alongside this, he documented a new feature allowing direct JWT setting in clientv3, updating both Markdown documentation and the project’s changelog for traceability.
-His work focused on client-side interceptors and gRPC, providing clear guidance for secure token handling.
-The changes improved both the robustness of authentication flows and the clarity of developer-facing documentation within the project.
+He addressed a critical bug in Go, ensuring user-provided JWT tokens were preserved during retry logic by preventing unnecessary token refreshes when a token was already supplied.
+Alongside this, he authored documentation in Markdown to guide developers on directly setting JWTs in clientv3, updating the changelog for traceability.
+His work leveraged skills in authentication, client-side interceptors, and gRPC, resulting in more robust token handling and clearer guidance for users.
+The changes improved both security practices and usability for the etcd client library.

 October 2025 for etcd-io/etcd focused on hardening authentication flows and improving developer UX around JWT handling in clientv3.
 Key activities included a critical bug fix to preserve user-provided tokens during retry logic and a documentation feature that enables direct JWT setting in clientv3, with CHANGELOG updates to reference related changes.